The premise of the Cuckoo Nest plot is that a character is convinced that they are in an insane asylum (a Bedlam House

 - Used to rather creepy effect in Neverwhere and in the book of the same name it spawned.
 Richard, partway through his bizarre adventure in the sewers and other places, had his 'spirit tested', by essentially weaponizing this trope.

-- The entire story has elements of this sprinkled throughout, as well.
+- The story has elements of this sprinkled throughout, as well.

-- Pretty much the entire premise of Life On Mars (UK version), particularly during the second season.
+- The premise of Life On Mars (UK version), particularly during the second season.

 - One Twilight Zone episode had the main character oscillating between a reality where he is a happily married and successful musician and another where he is a suspect being violently interrogated by police.
 During all the episode we're guided to believe that he actually is a cop that dreams he's a criminal, and then comes the obligatory Twist Ending.